Total of people that favorited this listing

-This horseback safari will take you along the Kei River in the heart of Kei Mouth situated in a tranquil street just off the main road.
 You are in an area known as “The Wild Coast” or the former home land of Transkei.
 This is now called Eastern Cape Province.
 The Wild Coast is the rugged, remote, fairly unpopulated stretch of South African coastline between East London and Port Edward, on the N2 between Durban in the north and Port Elizabeth in the south.

 This stretch of some 280 kilometers of cliff faces, perfect beaches, and rich tidal estuaries is between the Mtamvuna River in the north, and the Great Kei River in the south.
 Inland, to the west, lie the Stormberg and Drakensberg mountain ranges, which reach on altitude of 2400 meters, descending to the Indian Ocean in the east.
 At the Wild Coast, the sun shines day after day, month after month, on this beautiful and extensive tract of undulating pastoral countryside studded with whitewashed, thatched rondavel huts.

 You will be served daily breakfast during your stay.
 Breakfast includes cereal, yogurt, toast, preserves, as well as tea and coffee.
 Dinner is home-cooked roast or casserole type of main course followed by a dessert.
 The venue often has fresh deep sea fish available!
 You can also enjoy lunches, drinks and other meals at one of the local restaurants and pubs.

 For this organizer you can guarantee your booking through BookHorseRidingHolidays.com.
 All major credit cards supported.